sophiapache/project0/README.md

 ### Play
 [Play the game here.](https://sophiapache.github.io/project0)

+## Media Query
+This game should work best on most standard size mobiles, particularly for iPhones.
+This was achieved by creating a separate @media screen selector in the CSS file.

 ## Acknowledgments
-Thank you Loden and Joel!
+Thank you Loden and Joel, margaritas on me.